hoanganhminh01/Landscape-GANs/index.md

 </figure>
 </div>

-The animation shows that DCGAN learns important features slower the DCGAN128, being able to generate images, although still blurry sometimes, containing important edges constructing a proper landscape.
+The animation shows how the landscapes start to take shape as the models discover important edges.
+We can observe that DCGAN learns landscape features slower the DCGAN128, although the end results of both models are still blurry to some degree.

 <div align="center">
 <figure>